 Can patients on blood thinners safely have the radiofrequency ablation/closure procedure?

-How effective is the closure procedure?
+How effective is the radiofrequency ablation closure procedure?

 What happens to the treated vein left behind in the vein?